pip-services/pip-services-docs/content/en/golang/commons/convert/long_converter.md

 - **returns**: uint64 - long value or default when conversion is not supported.

 #### ToNullableULong
-Converts value into unsigned long or returns null when conversion is not possible.
+Converts value into unsigned long or returns nil when conversion is not possible.

 > ToNullableULong(value interface{}) *uint64

 - **value**: interface{} - the value to convert.
-- **returns**: *uint64 - long value or null when conversion is not supported.
+- **returns**: *uint64 - long value or nil when conversion is not supported.

 ### Examples